KarinOldbring/Vehicle-storage/README.md

 ### **Contact**
 ![Contact](docs/screenshots/contact.png)
 * The contact section gives the user the contact information for the business, and also the exact location.
 * If a user for some reason does not want to leave their contact information, this section enables the user to easily get in touch with Oldbring Vehicle Storage.
 Phone, email and Google Maps are displayed.
+As the page size decreases the contact information and the map will be placed on top of each other rather then along side for better visibility.
 * For this kind of business location is key and using Google Maps enables the user to get exat location of the business from their own location.

 ### **Footer**